ricardohsmello/modular-hexagonal-architecture-sample/README.md

  **Application layer**: Orchestrates use cases and uses domain interfaces.
  **Infrastructure layer**: Wires up frameworks (Spring, DB, APIs) and implements adapters.

+## Domain module

+This module contains **only pure domain logic**.
+It has no external dependencies and is completely agnostic to any frameworks or infrastructure concerns.

+**What’s inside?**
+- Domain models (Entities)
+- Domain interfaces (ports)

+**What’s not inside?**
+- No Spring annotations
+- No framework dependencies
+- No infrastructure-related code

+## Application module

+This module defines **use cases** and orchestrates domain logic by leveraging the interfaces (ports) from the domain module.
+It **coordinates** domain interactions and ensures business rules are applied consistently.

+**What’s inside?**
+- Application services (e.g., `CreateProductService`, `UpdateProductService`)
+- Use case orchestration

+**What’s not inside?**
+- No direct framework dependencies
+- No infrastructure code

+## Infrastructure module

+This module contains **adapters** and all the framework-related code, like Spring Boot configuration, REST APIs, database access, and external integrations.

+**What’s inside?**
+- Spring Boot application starter
+- Adapters implementing domain interfaces (e.g., database repositories)
+- Configuration and integration with external systems

+**What’s not inside?**
+- No business logic or domain-specific rules
+- No pure application logic (delegates to `application` services)